Architect: Construction role

 As the design becomes more advanced and detailed, specifications and detail designs are made of all the elements and components of the building.
 Techniques in the production of a building are continually advancing which places a demand on the architect to ensure that he or she remains up to date with these advances.

 Depending on the client's needs and the jurisdiction's requirements, the spectrum of the architect's services during each construction stage may be extensive (detailed document preparation and construction review) or less involved (such as allowing a contractor to exercise considerable design-build functions).

-Architects typically put projects to tender on behalf of their clients, advise them on the award of the project to a general contractor, facilitate and administer a contract of agreement which is often between the client and the contractor.
-This contract is legally binding and covers a wide range of aspects including the insurance and commitments of all stakeholders, the status of the design documents, provisions for the architect's access, and procedures for the control of the works as they proceed.
-Depending on the type of contract utilized, provisions for further sub-contract tenders may be required.
-The architect may require that some elements are covered by a warranty which specifies the expected life and other aspects of the material, product, or work.
+Architects typically put projects to tender on behalf of their clients, advise them on the award of the project to a general contractor, facilitate and administer a contract of agreement, which is often between the client and the contractor.
+This contract is legally binding and covers a wide range of aspects, including the insurance and commitments of all stakeholders, the status of the design documents, provisions for the architect's access, and procedures for the control of the works as they proceed.
+Depending on the type of contract used, provisions for further sub-contract tenders may be required.
+The architect may require that some elements be covered by a warranty which specifies the expected life and other aspects of the material, product, or work.

-In most jurisdictions, prior notification to the relevant authority must be given before commencement of the project, giving the local authority notice to carry out independent inspections.
+In most jurisdictions prior notification to the relevant authority must be given before commencement of the project, giving the local authority notice to carry out independent inspections.
 The architect will then review and inspect the progress of the work in coordination with the local authority.

 The architect will typically review contractor shop drawings and other submittals, prepare and issue site instructions, and provide Certificates for Payment to the contractor (see also Design-bid-build) which is based on the work done as well as any materials and other goods purchased or hired in the future.
 In the United Kingdom and other countries, a quantity surveyor is often part of the team to provide cost consulting.
 With large, complex projects, an independent construction manager is sometimes hired to assist in the design and management of the construction.

-In many jurisdictions, mandatory certification or assurance of the completed work or part of works, is required.
+In many jurisdictions mandatory certification or assurance of the completed work or part of the work is required.
 This demand for certification entails a high degree of risk; therefore, regular inspections of the work as it progresses on site is required to ensure that the design is in compliance itself as well as following all relevant statutes and permissions.